 As London specialists, we understand that navigating the city’s complex landscape of statistics can be daunting.
 A raw number doesn’t tell the whole story.
 This guide is designed to break down the official data, offer context, and provide a balanced perspective on safety in Lewisham, helping you make an informed decision.

 To have a meaningful discussion, we must start with the data.
-According to the latest available statistics from the Metropolitan Police, the crime rate in Lewisham is approximately 95 crimes per 1,000 people.
+According to the latest available statistics from the Metropolitan Police, Lewisham crime rate is approximately 95 crimes per 1,000 people.

 Read also: is Hounslow safe